astrack/EventFinder/README.md

 The application exposes a `GET /api/events` route that aggregates events from the configured providers and enriches them with a short summary and tags using ChatGPT.

 Visit `/events` to see the aggregated list rendered in the UI.
+Each event card displays the AI-generated summary and tags so you can quickly scan for topics of interest.